Academic Policies and Forms

 A student must earn a grade of C- or better to receive credit for any course taken at another university.
 In some instances, the Associate Dean may stipulate a higher grade.
 After the course has been completed, the student should request that the Registrar at the host university forward an official transcript to the Registrar's Office at Boston College.

 The final examination schedule for most courses is set before classes begin.
-Courses with multiple sections may have common departmental final examinations at a date and time determined by the Registrar's Office during the semester.
-(Students with three final examinations scheduled for the same day are entitled to take a makeup exam at a later date during exam week.
-If one of the three exams is a common departmental exam, this is the exam that is taken at the later date.)
-Students should not schedule departure flights until after the last day of their exams.
+Exam times are a function of class times (e.g. all MWF at 10 classes share a standard exam time).
+Courses with multiple sections may have common departmental final examinations at a date and time determined by the Registrar's Office.
+Students with three final examinations scheduled for the same day are entitled to take a makeup exam at a later date during exam week.
+If one of the three exams is a common departmental exam, this is the exam that is taken at the later date.
+Before arranging for departure from campus, students should consult the exam schedule.

 In cases of prolonged absence due to illness, injury, or other significant reasons, a student or a member of his or her family should communicate with the Associate Dean of the Carroll School of Management as soon as the prospect of prolonged or extended absences becomes clear.
 The academic arrangements for the student's return to classes should be made with the Associate Dean of the Carroll School of Management as soon as the student's health and other circumstances permit.